 Sound Transit is looking for dedicated professionals for our winning team to make more connections for more people, to more places.
-People who share a commitment to building a sustainable environment, stronger communities, and a better quality of life in the Central Puget Sound will enjoy a fulfilling career at Sound Transit.
-We are currently recruiting for the following positions:
+People who share a commitment to building a sustainable environment, stronger communities, and a better quality of life in the Greater Seattle area will enjoy a fulfilling career at Sound Transit.

-For complete job details and to apply, go to: http://agency.governmentjobs.com/soundtransit/default.cfm
+For other opportunities, complete job details and to apply, go to: www.soundtransit.org/jobs

 Sound Transit is an equal opportunity employer.
 We place a high value on, and are committed to, diversity within our organization and leadership.